johnfedoruk/bangular/aio/content/guide/architecture.md

 Points to remember about dependency injection:

-* Dependency injection is wired into the Angular framework and used everywhere.
+* Dependency injection is wired into the Bangular framework and used everywhere.

 * The *injector* is the main mechanism.
   * An injector maintains a *container* of service instances that it created.